Getting a Good Night’s Sleep

 Sleep on a comfortable bed.
 Try to choose a mattress and pillow that are right for you.
 If the room gets too cold at night, keep an extra blanket nearby.

 Pitfalls to avoid

 Many factors can interfere with both the quantity and quality of sleep.

 Limit daytime naps.
 Short naps can restore your energy and focus, but keep them to 20-30 minutes maximum and no later than mid-afternoon.

 Do not watch TV or use electronics in bed.
 Electronic devices all require focus and attention and will heighten your levels of wakefulness.
 Research has also highlighted an association between the light that these screens emit, and a disruption in circadian rhythm patterns.
 Aim to turn off electronics one hour before bed.

 Declare the bedroom your sleep haven.
 Avoid activities other than sleep, such as work or paying bills, so that you’ll associate the bedroom only as a place of relaxation.

 If you still have trouble sleeping

 Many sleep problems are temporary and go away on their own.
 Others result from physical or emotional health conditions that require medical help.
-If you have sleep problems that last longer than two weeks, see your GP.
-A doctor can help you identify and treat the problem so that you can get the rest you need to do your best every day.
+If you have sleep problems that last longer than two weeks, see your health care provider.
+A doctor can help you identify and treat the problem so you can get the rest you need to do your best every day.